Bird behavior, ecological theory, and natural history intersect at Bass Harbor Head in Acadia National Park

 October 17 @ 12:00 pm - 1:00 pm

-In 1958, Robert H. MacArthur published a study of the foraging behavior of five species of the genus Dendroica, (now Setophaga) Wood Warbler, stating each species concentrated foraging in distinct zones or niches within a tree.
-The theory of niche partitioning in warblers had a profound effect on the field of Ecology, influencing generations of students, scientists and the public perception of how the natural world works.
+In 1958, Robert H. MacArthur published a study of warblers at Bass Harbor Head concluding that each species looked for food in distinct zones or “niches” within a tree.
+This is how so many species could co-exist in one habitat.
+This theory of “niche partitioning” had a profound effect on the field of ecology, influencing generations of students, scientists, and public perception of how the natural world works.
 In 2014-2015, Bik Wheeler, now a wildlife biologist at Acadia National Park, repeated MacArthur’s study in order to reassess warbler niche partitioning.
-His intention was to establish direct comparability with MacArthur’s research.
-Since MacArthur’s seminal work, the forest structure and warbler species assemblage, and taxonomic classification have shifted.
-These findings invite debate over the aptness of the popular ecological theory of niche partitioning to explain sympatry in this genus of warbler.
+He found that since MacArthur’s seminal work, the forest and the birds have changed.
+What does this mean for ecology, and for Acadia?

 Join us at noon in Moore Auditorium for this free presentation.
 Bring your lunch!